Xanthisma is a genus of about 10 species in the family Asteraceae, native to the United States and Mexico.

 Most species have bright yellow, daisy-like flowers at the tips of branching stems.
 These wildflowers bloom mostly in spring, but may flower at other times of the year.
 They are drought-tolerant and great for xeriscape gardening.

-The genus name comes from the Greek words “xanthos”, which means “yellow”, and “ismos”, meaning “condition", which refers to bright yellow florets.
+The genus name comes from the Greek words “xanthos”, which means “yellow”, and “ismos”, meaning “condition”, referring to the bright yellow florets.

-The flower petals open up during the day as the sun begins to come up and close in the afternoon.
+Its petals open up during the day and close down in the evening.
 It’s a behavior called nyctinasty.